onap/archived-optf-has/docs/sections/homingspecification.rst

 **Notes**

--  In the first version, we do not support more than one dimension in the optimization (e.g., Minimize distance and cost).
+-  We do not support more than one dimension in the optimization (e.g., Minimize distance and cost).
 For supporting multiple dimensions we would need a function the normalize the unit across dimensions.

 Intrinsic Functions
 -------------------